 Example: If your previous paycheque is determined to be $1,000, the most you can borrow is $500.
 If you take out a 14 day payday loan in Saskatchewan from a lender like Cash Money, for example, the chart below shows you the maximum you can be charged.

 |Net Pay||Max loan||Max charge||Cost of interest||Repayment Amount||APR (%)|

 |$1,000||$500||$17 per $100||$85||$585||517%|

-How can I tell if a lender in Saskatchewan is legit?
+How can I tell if a payday loan lender in Saskatchewan is legit?

-On top of restrictions on interest rates, fees and how much you can borrow, Saskatchewan also regulates how payday lenders should act in certain situations.
+On top of restrictions on fees and how much you can borrow, lenders offering payday loans in Saskatchewan have to abide by other regulations.
 Look for the following signs to make sure you’re working with a legit lender.

 - The lender displays fees.
 Lenders must display signs on the premises outlining the rates and fees they charge.

 - No roll-over loans.
 Lenders are unable to “roll-over”, refinance or extend your loan.
 This means you cannot pay off your first payday loan with a second payday loan.

 - It provides same-language contracts.
 This means that if you and your lender communicate in English, your contract must be in English.
 If it’s French, your contract must also be in French.